Code-Sharp/WampSharp-docs/WAMP2/Roles/Callee/Getting-Started-with-Callee.md

+## Getting started with Callee

 #### Before you start

-See [[Getting started with WAMPv2]] and create a WampChannel/WampHost your calleee will be registered to.
+See [Getting started with WAMPv2](..\..\Getting-started-with-WAMPv2.md) and create a WampChannel/WampHost your calleee will be registered to.

 ### About Callee role